American Income Life Insurance Review

 In 2000, National Income Life Insurance Company (NILICO), which is a fully owned subsidiary of AIL, started its operations in New York.

-Now that you have a good idea of AIL’s history and background, let us take a look at its financial ratings.
+Now that we have a good idea of AIL’s history and background, let us take a look at its financial ratings.

 - A.M.
 Best: A+